 If you have a profession, like in the mining industry, which is dangerous or poses a danger to your life can affect the premium quote.

 The insurer provides several options when you want to purchase a life insurance policy.
 You will have to pay a higher premium if you opt for greater and more comprehensive coverage.
 For example, the premium amount is greater if you opt for a term insurance plan with higher coverage.
 In general, you have several options when you buy an insurance policy.
 The more comprehensive coverage you get, the more expensive it will be.
-For example, if you have an auto insurance policy that covers liability only, it will be cheaper than if you have a plan with collision, liability, medical payments, and uninsured/underinsured motorist coverage.

 A commonly used and known term when you look for an insurance policy is the sum assured.
 The premium amount and the sum assured are directly proportional, which means that greater coverage entails a higher premium.
 However, some ways may enable you to procure more coverage at an affordable premium.
 One way to reduce the premium amount is to increase the excess.
 This is the amount that you must pay in case of a covered event occurring before the insurance company accepts your claim.